TERMS AND CONDITIONS

 3.2 We may disclose your Personal Data to our insurers and professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

 3.3 Your Personal Data on the Platform will be accessible to and stored by our trusted partner and Platform provider Tutexa Ltd, to allow provision and management of the Platform and in turn our Services.
-Tutexa Ltd is registered as a data controller with the UK Information Commissioner's Office (A8425654) and has committed to ensure the confidentiality and security of your Personal Data.
+Tutexa Ltd is registered with the UK Information Commissioner's Office (A8425654) and has committed to ensure the confidentiality and security of your Personal Data.

 3.4 In addition to the specific disclosures of Personal Data set out in this Section 3, we may disclose your Personal Data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
 We may also disclose your Personal Data where such disclosure is necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.